 Content-Type Content-Encoding Content-Disposition Cache-Control Expires Content-Language Access-Control-Allow-Origin

-- If the file does not exist in the mirroring source, the returned result is the HTTP status 404, which is forwarded through the OSS to the user.
-If the mirroring source returns another non-200 status code (including file retrieval failure due to network-related causes), the OSS returns 424 to the user, the error code for
+- If a requested object does not exist in the origin, the origin returns HTTP status code 404 to OSS, and OSS returns the same code to the user.
+If the origin returns another non-200 HTTP status code to indicate an error, such as object retrieval failure due to network-related causes, OSS returns HTTP status code 424 to the user, with the error code MirrorFailed.

-Users can asynchronously migrate data to the OSS.
-In this way, requests for un-migrated data use the URL rewrite method to return a 302 redirect request to the user.
-The user’s client then returns the data from the user's data source based on the location in the 302 redirect request.
+A user asynchronously migrates data from the user's own data source to OSS.
+In this process, if the user's client requests data that is not migrated to OSS, OSS returns a 302 redirect to the client through URL rewriting.
+Then, the client reads data from the user's data source based on the Location field in the 302 redirect.

-If a user wants to hide objects using a certain header prefix, a customized page can be displayed to visitors.
+A user wants to hide objects with a certain prefix and return a specific page to visitors.

-If a 404 or 500 error occurs, the user can be redirected to a live page.
-This makes sure that OSS errors are undetected by a user.
+If a 404 or 500 error occurs, users can be redirected to a preset page.
+This prevents OSS from exposing system errors to users.